 "Doing nothing is no longer an option".
 This is the advice to SMEs from the recently created UK National Cyber Security Centre (NCSC).
 Preventing, detecting, or disrupting a cyberattack at the earliest opportunity limits potential business impact and reputational damage.
 So what can a business proactively do to protect itself?

 Protecting the business starts with a Board level commitment to the implementation of Cyber Essentials, the UK government’s minimum standard of protection for IP cybersecurity.
 The NCSC warns that "cybersecurity is all too often thought of as an IT issue, rather than the strategic risk management issue it really is" and calls upon SME Boards of Directors to assume their responsibility for cyber risk management under corporate governance.

 In the first instance Board of Directors need to review the data estate of their business and agree upon which data is critical to the business, and determine their appetite for risk associated with that data.
 The Board then needs to assure itself that the company's cyber risk management regime is effective in meeting that appetite for risk (typically this work is delegated to non-executive directors under corporate governance).

-Measures which the Board might call upon the business to implement include:
+Protective measures which the Board might seek to implement include: